Revisiting the Ratchet Principle: When Hidden Symmetries Prevent Steady Currents

-For PBPs in inhomogeneous temperature fields, the EPR in the absence of interactions can also be computed, leading to $\sigma=0$: the steady-state density $\rho(\br)\propto 1/T(\br)$ is clearly non-Boltzmann, but the dynamics are reversible \cite{celani_anomalous_2012,metzger_exceptions_companion}.
-The lack of ratchet current for single-particle dynamics in non-uniform fluctuation landscapes can thus be understood from the existence of a hidden underlying TRS.
-This highlights the need to break detailed balance, not just depart from thermal equilibrium, to observe ratchet currents.
+For non-interacting {OBPs} in inhomogenous temperature fields, {$\sigma=0$} despite the non-Boltzmann steady state {$\rho(\br)\propto 1/T(\br)$}~\footnote{{Note that the large damping limit of underdamped Brownian particles has a non-vanishing \textit{thermodynamic} entropy production rate, showing the disconnection between thermodynamics and information-theoretic measures in this case~\cite{celani_anomalous_2012,metzger_exceptions_companion}.}}.
+The lack of {directed current in asymmetric $T(\br)$ thus also stems from a hidden time-reversal symmetry in position space.} This highlights the need to break detailed balance, not just depart from thermal equilibrium, to observe {directed} currents~\cite{denisov_tunable_2014}.

-Consider now interacting systems ($\U\neq 0$).
-Interacting active particles are known to violate TRS even with homogenous activity~\cite{fodor_how_2016,o2022time}; a result that straightforwardly extend to activity landscapes.
-This is consistent with the emergence of currents in the presence of interactions~\cite{stenhammar_light-induced_2016}.
-More surprisingly, direct computation show that interactions also induce TRS violation in the passive case, despite the lack of current reported in Fig.~\ref{fig:ratchet-exception-vis}.
-In $d$ space dimensions, the EPR is given by the Stratonovich average $\sigma(t) = \langle \int d^d{\bf r} \hat\sigma(\br,t)\rangle$~\cite{metzger_exceptions_companion}, where
+{Let us now turn to interacting} systems ($\U\neq 0$). {In the active case, the dynamics are irreversible ($\sigma>0$)}, even with homogenous activity~\cite{fodor_how_2016,o2022time}, a result that directly extends to activity landscapes.
+The emergence of currents in {this case~\cite{stenhammar_light-induced_2016} is thus compatible with the ratchet principle.
+In the passive case, $\sigma$ is also positive in the presence of interactions.
+Direct algebra~\cite{metzger_exceptions_companion} shows that $\sigma(t) = \langle \int d{\bf r} \hat\sigma(\br,t)\rangle$, where we use Stratonovich convention and}

-Fig.~\ref{fig:EOSpassive}b shows the measurement of $ \hat \sigma(\br) $ in numerical simulations: The EPR is positive and the entropy $\Sigma(t)=\int_0^t \sigma(s)ds$ increases over time.
-Thus interacting PBPs in temperature landscapes do violate both parity and time-reversal symmetry, despite the lack of ratchet current, which warrant further explanation.
+{Figure~\ref{fig:EOSpassive}(b) shows that $\Sigma(t)=\int_0^t \sigma(s)ds>0$, despite the lack of directed currents in Fig.~\ref{fig:ratchet-exception-vis}(d), which violates the ratchet principle.
+We note that irreversibility sometimes vanishes upon coarse-graining~\cite{o2022time}, leading to effective large-scale equilibrium physics.
+This is not the case for the interacting systems considered here, and it would still not explain the exact vanishing of the current at the microscopic scale.
+An explanation of the lack of directed current for interacting OBPs in asymmetric $T(\br)$ is thus required.} Let us now show that it stems from the lack of net momentum sources in the system.